Demob (band): Re-formation

-Spurred on by interest from American label Grand Theft Audio in re-releasing the old material, in 2001the label contacted Elcock and he reformed Demob with a revised line-up to tour the United States, Japan and Europe.
+Spurred on by interest from American label Grand Theft Audio in re-releasing the old material, in 2001 the label contacted Elcock and he reformed Demob with a revised line-up to tour the United States, Japan and Europe.
 The revised line-up consisted of Terry Elcock (guitar), Andrew Kanonik (vocals), Richard Baldwin (bass), and Timothy Howkins (drums).

-They were involved in recording * below.

 In 2004 their first US tour took place and subsequently others followed, Demob was fortunate to play at New Yorks legendary CBGB's before it closed in 2006.